James Nyamweya: Mwalimu Hotel

-The teaching fraternity in Kisii will always remember Nyamweya for his outstanding contribution towards the construction of Mwalimu Teachers Hotel and Office Complex in Kisii.
-At that point, the local Kenya National Union of Teachers branch was experiencing a shortage of offices, and also wanted to put up a major hotel in Kisii but lacked necessary resources.
+The teaching community in Kisii will remember Nyamweya for his significant contribution to the construction of the Mwalimu Teachers Hotel and Office Complex in Kisii.
+At the time, the local branch of the Kenya National Union of Teachers faced a shortage of office space and wished to build a major hotel in Kisii, but lacked the necessary resources.

 Nyamweya was the Minister for Labour when KNUT Kisii branch officials approached him for advice and assistance to obtain resources to implement the project.
 Nyamweya persuaded the teachers’ union branch to use the salary check-off system to collect the money required and personally ensured that the system was duly approved by the authorities concerned.
 This single but critical support and advice enabled the Kisii KNUT branch to realize a dream project.

 Ministerial appointments

 In addition to his everyday political activities, Nyamweya enjoyed a brilliant career as a trusted member of Mzee Jomo Kenyatta's government.
 Just before the 1963 general elections, constituency boundaries were redrawn and Kisii benefited with increased constituencies one of which was Nyaribari.
 Nyamweya once again entered the race and emerged a KANU winner a seat he retained for 16 years.
 After this well earned victory, President Mzee Jomo Kenyatta appointed him Assistant Minister for Constitutional Affairs, a ministry headed by his great friend and confidant, Tom Mboya.

 After a while, Mzee Kenyatta appointed Nyamweya as Minister of State in charge of External Affairs.
-In a rare development in Kenyan political history, Nyamweya as a minister also served as Leader of Government Business in Parliament instead of then Vice President.
-Politically, these were very stormy days for Kenya as a country newly independent in an international environment characterised by the Cold War rivalry.
+In a rare development in Kenyan political history, Nyamweya as a minister also served as Leader of Government Business in Parliament instead of the then Vice President.
+Politically, these were stormy days for Kenya as a country newly independent in an international environment characterised by the Cold War rivalry.

 Inevitably, Kenya joined the Non Aligned Movement while faced with a Cabinet divided into two distinct groups, those who supported the Western Bloc and friends of the East.
 In his characteristic moderate stance, Nyamweya preferred the centrist position.
 Despite his preference, he pursued both centrist and rightist policies mainly because the largest group of the two, which enjoyed Mzee Kenyatta's ear and confidence, were rightists.